VM-alamo/webworks-studio/legacy-modernization/README.md

 Make the code easier for another developer to understand, maintain, and extend.

 Refer to the Canvas assignment for all required technical work, GitHub workflow, and submission directions.

+ I redid anything that was colored red.
+I also tryed my best to make it look plain for next time.